danbev/learning-cpp/README.md

 ### LD Linker Scripts
-Remember that this linkers job is to combine object input files into a single object output file.
+Remember that the linkers job is to combine object input files into a single object output file.

 Each object file has a list of sections and each section has a name and a size.
-If a section is marked LOAD it will be loaded into memory when the file is run.
-A section can also be marked as ALLOC and in this case memory will be set aside for the section but nothing will be loaded into it.
+If a section is marked `LOAD` it will be loaded into memory when the file is run.
+A section can also be marked as `ALLOC` and in this case memory will be set aside for the section but nothing will be loaded into it.
 A section that is not marked as loadable or allocatable most often contains debugging info.